sourcegraph/sourcegraph-public-snapshot/doc/own/index.md

 A team is ...
 For team owners, we added a new feature to [manage teams in Sourcegraph](../admin/teams).
 See the docs on how to set them up.

-## Codeownership
+## Code ownership

-Codeownership is defined as a strict ruleset.
+Code ownership is defined as a strict ruleset.
 Files can be assigned owners.
 To define rulesets for codeownership, we make use of the CODEOWNERS format.

 ### The CODEOWNERS format

 Owners can be defined by a username/team name or an email address.

 Using email addresses is generally recommended, as email addresses are most likely the same across different platforms, and are independent of a user having registered yet.
 In Sourcegraph, a user can add multiple email addresses to their profile.
 All of those would match to the same user.

 For committed CODEOWNERS files, the usernames are usually the username **on the code host**, so they don't necessarily match with the Sourcegraph username.
 This is a known limitation, and in the future we will provide ways to map external code host names to Sourcegraph users.
 For now, you can search for a user by their code host username, or switch to using emails in the codeowners files, which will work across both Sourcegraph and the code host.

 ```